Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

 Stars Betting Insights

-- The Stars have gone 43-24 when favored on the moneyline this season.
+- The Stars have won 43 of their 67 games when favored on the moneyline this season (64.2%).

 Kraken Betting Insights